sgjava/javauio/tools/README.md

 ```
 I'll leave it up to you how important that performance delta is.
 In some cases
 it's overkill and you'll want to stick with JDK 17.
 For now I'm keeping the code
 compatible with JDK11, so it's really just a compile time issue.
+Using an oscilloscope
+is the only way to know the true speed.
+In this case JDK 17 allowed around 900 KHz
+GPIO toggle.

 ## Run u8g2 tools
 This utility generates code for u8g2 library instead of manually dealing with updates all the time.